yazaabed/simple-react-time-tracking-app/README.md

-# simple-react-time-tracking-app
+# Simple react time tracking app
-Simple react time tracking app
+Learn some ReactJS concepts

-# Why this repo
+# Why this
 To work with some concept with ReactJS like how to share things between components, how to handle changes, how to deal with update components.